Celebrating Valentine’s Day with Kids

-Well, on Valentine’s Day, 2011, Handsome Hubby had left for work around 4:30 p.m.
-It was “witching hour” and the boys were making sure I knew it.
+The first time we did this was purely spontaneous back in 2011.
+My Handsome Hubby worked midnights back then, and had left for work around 4:30 p.m.
+It was “witching hour” and my boys were making sure I knew it.

 I pulled chicken enchiladas out of the oven (instead of my hair out of my head) and had an idea.
 I asked the boys (only three of them at that time…. #4 wouldn’t come until 2012), if they wanted to get dressed up and have “fancy dinner” with Mom for Valentine’s Day.